Ahmedl-Be/Ahmedl-Be/README.md

 </p>

 <p align="center">
-I'm a highly motivated Frontend Developer skilled in HTML, CSS, JavaScript, and frameworks like React.js and Next.js.
 Experienced in building responsive, high-performance web applications with a focus on scalability, usability, and modern development best practices.
 Passionate about crafting intuitive UIs for seamless user experiences across devices.
 Strong problem-solving skills with a solid grasp of data structures and backend fundamentals (Node.js, MongoDB) for full-stack capabilities
 </p>